NCAS-CMS/cfdm/docs/source/index.rst

 * write field constructs to netCDF datasets on disk,

-* incorporate metadata stored in external files,
+* incorporate, and create, metadata stored in external files,

 * read and write data that has been compressed by convention (i.e. ragged or gathered arrays), whilst presenting a view of the